dcelaj/exercise-game-builder/README.md

 - [ ] Look into using skl2onnx over joblib for better security - **high priority**
 - [ ] Add FAQ page for people using this unfamiliar with QT only using this to make a game (cover how to do an animation, change background, the custom classes provided, etc)
     - FAQ page should also cover how to write and edit the damn level.py functions because they got a little confusing
-- [ ] Make custom image annotation func
+- [ ] Make custom image annotation function in helpers